LuluLaGlue/Epitech_TaxiDriver/README.md

     + <code>-l</code>: Set a number of times to play the game.
     + <code>-h</code>: Display a help message.

-Per its trainig logic this approach is is model based as we have to know all environment states/transitions upfront so the algorithm works.
+&emsp;Per its trainig logic this approach is is model based as we have to know all environment states/transitions upfront so the algorithm works.

 ## Q Learning
-In order to train a model capable of completing the task at hand without being model based we decided to use the Q Learning algorithm.
+&emsp;In order to train a model capable of completing the task at hand without being model based we decided to use the Q Learning algorithm.
 This algorithm is centred around the actor (the Taxi in our case) and starts exploring on trial-and-error to update its knowledge about the model (= path to the best reward).
 During training, this algorithm will update a matrice containing the maximum discounted future reward for each action and state.
 It is based on the Bellman equation extended with a learning rate (we set it by default to *0.01* with gamma at *0.99*):

 <code>New Q(S, A) = Q(S, A) + alpha * (R(S, A) + gamma * MaxQ'(S', A') - Q(S, A))</code>.

-This attempt is located in the *Q-Learning* directory with the following files:
+&emsp;This attempt is located in the *Q-Learning* directory with the following files:
 - ***Q-Learning_Train.py***: A python script used to train and save a new model (or Q-Matrix) to run it use <code>python Q-Learning_Train.py</code> with the following possible arguments:
     + <code>-l</code>: Learning Rate. **Default**: 0.01
     + <code>-g</code>: Gamma or Discount Rating. **Default**: 0.99